nikolamilekic/Fs1PasswordConnect/README.md

 ```

 ### Cached Clients
-Both the `fromSettings` `fromEnvironmentVariables` have cached variants (`fromSettingsCached` and `fromEnvironmentVariablesCached`) that cache all calls and will return cached results for same calls.
+Both the `fromSettings` `fromEnvironmentVariables` are cached by default.
+Variants without caching exist as well (`fromEnvironmentVariablesWithoutCache` and `fromSettingsWithoutCache`).

 ## Getting Items
 Items can be retrieved using a combination of item title or id and vault title or id.